The Great Salt Bowl – Chapter 3

 I ran from the room, hand covering my mouth, trying not to fully process everything.
 I knew Todd was dead, but my words came out in a sputter as I tried to tell Chuck what I’d found.
 The words came with cracked sobs, as dry as the world.
 Chuck, broken out of his spell of misery, handed me a packet of food and told me to eat.
 He disappeared for a little and came back with a somber expression.

 “I don’t know exactly what it was, but Todd had bloody foam in his mouth.
-Rabies takes more time to kick in, so I don’t believe it was from the bites on his arms.
+Rabies takes more time to kick in, so I don’t believe it was from the bite on his leg.
 His lips were kind of blue too, and that’s not good.
 I wish I could tell you more.”

 Chuck took his lying position back up and faced the pile of food.
 The water bottles inside cracked and dried long ago.
 I slurped down the MRE applesauce that sent a rush to my head.
 I wondered how long it’d been since we fell off that cliff.
 The bit of food was enough to refuel my mind, though.